-‘The Masked Singer’ Season 2 Spoilers: The Leopard’s Identity Is A Real Head Scratcher
+‘The Masked Singer’ Season 2 Spoilers: The Leopard’s Identity Is A Real Headscratcher

-The Masked Singer Season 2 debuts on Wednesday, and many fans believe they already have some great guesses for which celebrities they’ll be seeing this season.
+The Masked Singer Season 2 debuts on Wednesday and many fans believe they already have some great guesses for which celebrities they’ll be seeing this season.
 However, some characters are making it very hard to figure out, and The Leopard is one of them.
-Warning: possible spoilers below.

 Newsweek reports that in the sneak peek clue package released last week, The Leopard is seen standing tall and wearing a gorgeous costume, complete with a corseted dress, which the show revealed was designed to conceal the star’s natural silhouette underneath.

 Although the character talks in a British accent, many fans believe it’s fake to throw people off the scent.
-The Leopard also reveals that they’ve been “spotted with the President” in the past, leaving some fans to believe it could be Omarosa Manigault from The Apprentice or even Kellyanne Conway, a political adviser to Donald Trump.
+The Leopard also reveals that they’ve been “spotted with the President” in the past, leaving some fans to believe it could be Omarosa Manigault from The Apprentice or even Kellyanne Conway, a political adviser to President Donald Trump.

-However, the majority of fans over on the show’s official YouTube channel believe that The Leopard is a man, and one who can belt out some tunes at that.
+However, the majority of fans over on the show’s official YouTube channel believe that The Leopard is a man — and one who can belt out some tunes, at that.

 Names such as actor and singer Jared Leto have been mentioned, along with Harry Styles, Boy George, and Adam Lambert.
-Others believe that it could Dennis Rodman, Sean Spicer, or even Rupaul.
+Others believe that it could Dennis Rodman, Sean Spicer, or even RuPaul.

 “I’m gonna say its Rupaul.
 Same height as the costume 6’4 and they are using a fake accent.
 Could that be because of the upcoming Drag Race UK?” one comment read.